Ladzsz/Ladzsz/README.md

 - 👋 Hi, I’m @Ladzsz though my real name is London
 - 👀 I’m interested in working on and helping with various projects to help get myself out there!
-- 🌱 Im currently good with fullstack web development.
+- 🌱 Im self taught currently good with fullstack web development.
 - 💞️ I’m looking to collaborate on any projects that are good for a novice to work on
 - 📫 How to reach me email me here on github!
 - 😄 Pronouns: he him